 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - imidacloprid-Soil drenches may have residual activity in woody plants lasting for 12 or more months.
-If short-term management is the goal, consider other approaches.
+If short-term management is the goal, consider other approaches.-Highly toxic to bees.

 - insecticidal soap-May require several applications.
 Complete coverage is essential.
 Some formulations are OMRI-listed for organic use.